marcglasberg/themed/README.md

 # themed

-By using some dark Dart magic, the **themed** package lets you define a theme with **const** values, and then go and change them dynamically anyway.
+The **themed** package lets you define a theme with **const** values, and then, by using some dark Dart magic, go and change them dynamically anyway.

 To convince yourself it works, please run the provided example.